EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 - The set difference (S \ 𝑇) can be performed via the removeAll method: `public boolean removeAll(Collection<?> arg0);`
 - Checking for subsets (S ⊆ 𝑇) can be done via the containsAll method: `public boolean containsAll(Collection<?> arg0);`

-Since sets do not have a notion of the position or sequence, it is not possible to iterate over the elements of the set via indices.
+Since sets do not have a notion of position or sequence, it is not possible to iterate over the elements of the set via indices.
 Here's how to go through the elements of a set.

 ```java